Shakir Soto

-Shakir Jammal Soto (born February 12, 1994) is an American football defensive tackle for the San Antonio Brahmas.
+Shakir Jammal Soto (born February 12, 1994) is an American former football defensive tackle.
 He played college football for the University of Pittsburgh.
-After going undrafted in the 2017 NFL Draft, Soto signed as a free agent with the Denver Broncos.
-Over the course of four years in the NFL, Soto was signed to the Las Vegas Raiders, Dallas Cowboys and Seattle Seahawks.
+After going undrafted in the 2017 NFL draft, Soto signed as a free agent with the Denver Broncos.
+Over the course of four years in the NFL, Soto was signed to the Las Vegas Raiders, Dallas Cowboys, and Seattle Seahawks.

 Early life

 Soto was born one of four children to Rhonda Vieney.
 He has two brothers and one sister.
 His uncle Terry Vieney played college football at Bloomsburg University.